obsiwitch/obsiwitch/public/posts/00_fzf_bash_completion.md

 I couldn't use `complete` since we saw it forces us to write a specification for each command.
-So, I couldn't access the [`COMP_*`](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#index-COMP_005fCWORD) shell variables inside my script either.
+So, I couldn't access the [`COMP_*`](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#index-COMP_005fCWORD) shell variables inside my script anymore.
 Keybindings in bash are created using the [bind](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-bind) builtin.
 We can bind our own shell command using `bind -x '"keyseq":